Battle of Unsan: Chinese counterattack

 Before the withdrawal could be carried out, however, the PVA 347th Regiment of the 116th Division had already entered the town of Unsan through the gap between the American battalions.
 Soon afterward, several roadblocks appeared behind the US 1st and 2nd Battalions.
-With the attacks gaining momentum, the PVA 348th Regiment, 116th Division advanced southward from Unsan, ambushing the UN forces at the road junction by 02:30.
+With the attacks gaining momentum, the PVA 348th Regiment, 116th Division, advanced southward from Unsan, ambushing the UN forces at the road junction by 02:30.
 With all the roads blocked, the US 8th Cavalry Regiment's 1st and 2nd Battalions had to escape by infiltrating the Chinese lines in small groups, abandoning most of their vehicles and heavy weapons along the way.
 The surviving US and ROK soldiers reached UN lines by 2 November.

 While the US 8th Cavalry Regiment's 1st and 2nd Battalions were under heavy attack, its 3rd Battalion was left alone for most of the night, but by 03:00, a company of commandos from the 116th Division managed to infiltrate the battalion command post disguised as ROK soldiers.
-The following surprise attack set many vehicles on fire while causing numerous casualties among the Americans, most of whom were still sleeping.
-By the time the confusing fighting had ended, the 3rd Battalion was squeezed into a 200 yd wide perimeter by the PVA 345th Regiment, 115th Division.
+A surprise attack set many vehicles on fire, while causing numerous casualties among the Americans, most of whom were still sleeping.
+By the time the confusing fighting ended, the 3rd Battalion had been squeezed into a 200 yd wide perimeter by the PVA 345th Regiment, 115th Division.
 The US 5th Cavalry Regiment made repeated attempts to rescue the 3rd Battalion by attacking the PVA 343rd Regiment at Bugle Hill, but after suffering 350 casualties, the 5th Cavalry was forced to withdraw under orders from Major General Hobart Gay, commander of the US 1st Cavalry Division.
-The trapped 3rd Battalion endured days of constant attacks, and the surviving soldiers managed to break out of the perimeter by 4 November.
-By the end of the battle, less than 200 survivors from the 3rd Battalion managed to return to the UN line.
+The trapped 3rd Battalion endured days of constant attacks; the survivors managed to break out of the perimeter by 4 November.
+By the end of the battle, less than 200 men of the 3rd Battalion managed to reach UN lines.